-So she went downstairs and got me some Tylenol, put some thick socks on my feet and tucked me in really good.
-And then something she did made me feel a lot better than medication, socks or blankets.
+So she went downstairs and got me some Tylenol, put some thick socks on my feet, and tucked me in really well.
+And then something she did made me feel a lot better than medication, socks, or blankets.
 Before she went to sleep, she gave me a big, big hug.
 It felt so good that I instantly felt better.
-I felt really well the following morning.
+I felt real well the following morning.
 Then this made me think, can hugging or touching someone have some kind of healing?
 I started researching about it and here is what I found out.

 From the time we are born, we have been longing for skin-to-skin contact.
-There are some research that prove that mothers making skin-to-skin contact with their babies around their arm have a lot of benefits such as nutrient absorption, body temperature, and more.
-It was also found out that there are also benefits for the mothers themselves such as better milk production, less chance of post-partum depression and less stress.
+There is some research that proves that mothers making skin-to-skin contact with their babies around their arms have a lot of benefits such as nutrient absorption, body temperature, and more.
+It was also found that there are also benefits for the mothers themselves such as better milk production, less chance of post-partum depression, and less stress.

-People always have wanted some kind of physical contact in one way or another – hug, a fist bump, high fives, holding the hand, etc. People always needed physical contact.
-I think it gives us security, sense of belonging, acceptance and feeling of being loved, and this makes the difference in one’s mood.
+People always have wanted some kind of physical contact in one way or another – a hug, a fist bump, high fives, holding the hand, etc. People always needed physical contact.
+I think it gives us security, a sense of belonging, acceptance, and a feeling of being loved, and this makes a difference in one’s mood.

-This is not a fluke or just coincidence, because the further I read the more I understand that there is a science behind this.
-I found out that when someone hugs you when you are sad, when you get a massage when you feel stressed or when someone rubs a painful part of your body, it can lower the chemical Cortisol which is responsible for increased inflammation, blood pressure and heart rate.
+This is not a fluke or just a coincidence, because the further I read the more I understand that there is a science behind this.
+I found out that when someone hugs you when you are sad when you get a massage when you feel stressed or when someone rubs a painful part of your body, it can lower the chemical Cortisol which is responsible for increased inflammation, blood pressure, and heart rate.